waqarabbas123/Tailwind-class/README.md

-react js simple project .
+in this reposiotry it hava just simple react project .